There are different reasons for child support ending.

 Cancelling child support

 If you're owed child support money and do not want it collected, you can let us know.
-This is only an option if you were not receiving a sole parent rate of benefit or an Unsupported Child's Benefit at the time the child support is owed.
+This is only an option if you were not receiving an Unsupported Child's Benefit for the child at the time the child support is owed.
+You cannot cancel child support owed to you for periods prior to 1 July 2023 if you were getting a sole parent rate of benefit at that time.
 You can talk to us if you're unsure.

 If you change your mind after you have stopped child support, you’ll need to reapply.
 We'll restart your child support from the date we get the new application.